 - Geologists: The practice of geology is subject to licensure.
 N.C.
 Gen. Stat.
 Chapter 89E

 - Landscape architects: The practice of landscape architecture is highly regulated.
 N.C.
 Gen. Stat.
 Chapter 89A

-- Landscape contractors: The practice of landscape contracting is subject to registration.
+- Landscape contractors: The practice of landscape contracting is subject to licensure.
 N.C.
 Gen. Stat.
 Chapter 89D

 - Land Surveyors: The practice of land surveying is highly regulated for both the individual surveyor and the corporate or partnership practice of surveying.
 N.C.
 Gen. Stat.
 Chapter 89C

 - Specialty contractors: Plumbing, heating and fire sprinkler contractors (N.C.
 Gen. Stat.
 Chapter 87, Article 2), electrical contractors (N.C.
 Gen. Stat.
 Chapter 87, Article 4), and refrigeration contractors (N.C.
 Gen. Stat.
 Chapter 87, Article 5) are required to be properly licensed in North Carolina.